Arriving in New Zealand

 Advice for when you arrive in New Zealand, including what will happen if you arrive by air or sea.

-From 18 January, people arriving in New Zealand from all destinations except Australia, Antarctica and some Pacific islands will also be required to undergo day 0/1 testing.
+People arriving in New Zealand from all destinations except Australia, Antarctica and some Pacific islands are required to undergo day 0/1 testing (within 24 hours of arriving).
 You may be asked to remain in your room until the results of the test is known.

 If you are symptomatic on arrival, you will go straight to a quarantine facility.